StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 To know more about FluxCD visit the project's [official website](https://fluxcd.io).

-## Deploying the Demo App
+## Deploying the Demo App via FluxCD resources

-### Via FluxCD resources

-Tthe StarlingX platform provides access to FluxCD resources without direct access to its CLI, which allow you to easily deploy and manage your applications.
+The StarlingX platform provides access to FluxCD resources without direct access to its CLI, which allow you to easily deploy and manage your applications.
 For a list of all available Flux resources, refer to the [official documentation](https://fluxcd.io/flux/components/).

 There are many ways of deploying an application using Flux.
 In this demonstration, I will deploy the demo app by creating a Source Controller and a Helm Controller.

-#### Source Controller
+### Source Controller

 The Source Controller is a FluxCD component responsible for providing a common interface for artifact acquisition.